BtheGit/redux-redux/README.md

 Is exactly the same as the version with 'return' above.

 But what about if you want to return an object?
 It uses the same curly braces as the area where we'd normally put lines of code to run and confuses the compiler.
-So we just wrap it in our () braces first and the compiler knows it's like using the one line implicit return and it's actually an object not a block of code (we also do this when we want to implicitly return something that is multiple lines of code as you may see in examples of React functional components).
+So we just wrap it in our () braces first and the compiler knows it's like using the one line implicit return and it's actually an object and not a block of code (we also do this when we want to implicitly return something that is multiple lines of code as you may see in examples of React functional components).

 These are the same: